Andrew Whitley's recipe for a Christmas bread that deserves to become a seasonal classic

 Bake a large loaf for 45–60 minutes, smaller ones for about 30–40 minutes, until the top is a deep golden brown.

-Taken from Slow Dough: Real Bread by Chris Young, Nourish Books 2016.
+Taken from Slow Dough: Real Bread by Chris Young, published by Nourish Books.
 Hardback, £20.
 Commissioned photography Victoria Harley.